jpomfret/jpomfret.github.io/blog/content/post/2024/dbatools-repl-remove/index.md

 Disable-DbaReplPublishing -SqlInstance sql1
 ```

 Again, our friendly confirmation prompt, but then you might also notice a warning.
-The warning states that there are databases still enabled for replication, this is a bug at the moment that needs further investigation (#TODO: issue open? add link).
+The warning states that there are databases still enabled for replication, this is a bug within RMO, the library dbatools uses, and needs further investigation to resolve.
 The good news is that although we get this message the command does successfully disable publishing.

 ```text
 Confirm